On the sofa? In the bedroom? In the car? At work!? I do it in all these places. Everyday. And so should you!

 - Podcasts.
 There are hundreds of them in every language.
 Explore iTunes.

 - Books.
 A tricky one because books, on the whole, are long and hard!
 A good strategy is to look for something instructional on a topic that interests you.
 That should be motivating enough.
 I'm always reminded of Tim Ferris' Japanese judo book as a great example; he was in Japan and wanted to learn judo.
 So what kind of book did he buy?
 You guessed it.
 Think about what relates to your everyday life.
 Cookbooks?
 Car manuals?
+You can also read short stories at your level!

 - Posters.
 Why not decorate your house with something nice in your target language.
 OK, so they won't be an endless source of learning but they will keep you ‘tuned in'.